FelipeReat/sistemadecrm/replit.md

 # Overview

 This is a React-based CRM (Customer Relationship Management) dashboard application for managing sales opportunities through a structured pipeline.
 The application allows users to track leads from initial contact through various sales phases including prospecting, technical visits, proposals, negotiations, and final outcomes (won/lost).
-The system is built with a modern full-stack architecture featuring a React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database support.
+The system features real-time reports and analytics that automatically sync with the main dashboard, providing live insights into sales performance.
+Built with a modern full-stack architecture featuring a React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database support.

 # User Preferences